Celtis africana

 Celtis africana, the white stinkwood, is a deciduous tree in the family Cannabaceae.
 Its habit ranges from a tall tree in forest to a medium-sized tree in bushveld and open country, and a shrub on rocky soil.
-It occurs in Yemen and over large parts of Africa south of the Sahara.
-It is a common tree in the south and east of southern Africa, where the odour given off by freshly-cut green timber is similar to that of Ocotea bullata or Black Stinkwood.
+It occurs in Yemen and Somaliland and over large parts of Africa south of the Sahara.
+It is a common tree in the south and east of southern Africa, where the odour given off by freshly-cut green timber is similar to that of Ocotea bullata or black stinkwood.